 Fund financial statements (starting on page 20) report the District's operations in more detail than the government-wide statements by providing information about the District's most significant funds.
 For governmental funds, these statements tell how services were financed in the short term as well as what resources remain for future spending.
 They reflect the flow of current financial resources, and supply the basis for tax levies and the appropriations budget.
 The remaining statements, fiduciary statements, provide financial information about activities for which the District acts solely as a trustee or agent for the benefit of those outside of the District.

-The District maintains a proprietary type fund shown as an Enterprise Fund for the business-type activity in the government-wide financial statements.
+The District maintains a proprietary type fund shown as an Enterprise Fund for the business-type activities in the government-wide financial statements.
 This fund is used to account for the District's Day Care Fund.
+The District also maintains a proprietary type fund shown as an Internal Service Fund for the governmental activities in the government-wide financial statements.
+This fund is used to account for the District's Insurance Fund.

 These proprietary fund statements may be found on pages 27-29 of this report.
 The notes to the financial statements (starting on page 33) provide narrative explanations or additional data needed for full disclosure in the government-wide statements or the fund financial statements.